-Manny Lamarre With that being said because we ran out towards the end of the meeting I guess there two options.
-If you are as a sector council is comfortable because the list is very similar to last year.
-You can make a motion to approve it or if the council wants to reconvene at another date to approve the 20 updated list which is again similar to last year's list and that is more just like operationally.
+Manny Lamarre So with that being said because we ran out towards the end of that meeting I guess there two options.
+If we're comfortable and you are as a sector council is comfortable because the list is very similar to last year.
+You can make a motion to approve it or if the council wants to reconvene at another date to approve the top 25 update list which is again similar to last year's list specifically to the Tourism, Gaming, and Entertainment and prioritize that's more just like operationally.
+So the list of this year which is similar to last year.
 If you are comfortable with it, we can make a motion, or we can reconvene and discuss further the occupation that is very similar to last year.
+Every year we will update the list.